A Guide To Eco-Friendly Tech

 Refurbished iPhone

 Next, we have to talk about my phone.
 I have a refurbished Apple iPhone from GiffGaff, who I worked with a few years ago to promote the launch of their refurbished devices.
 At the time, I wasn’t able to share that it was from Apple, but it is, and it was so good that it converted me to only ever buy refurbished!
-After years with that phone, I recently traded it in for an Apple iPhone 14, again refurbished.
-And in the past, I’ve also donated old mobile devices to Hubbub’s Community Calling campaign.
+After years with that phone, I recently traded it in for a newer iPhone, again refurbished.

 Belkin Recycled Charge Pad

 Did you know, Herman Miller was the first furniture company to fuel their entire worldwide facilities with renewable energy?
 It’s not the reason I bought my Setu Desk Chair, but it does make me happy knowing that it was made in a more environmentally-friendly way.
-The chair itself is an ergonomic dream, and I’ve been sitting in it to work at my desk daily for more than three years now.
-The chair comes with a 12-year warranty that includes parts and service, and I have to say when it was first delivered, I had the friendliest interaction with the technician, who not only carried up six flights of stairs, but also helped me to get comfy with it.
+The chair itself is an ergonomic dream, and I’ve been sitting in it to work at my desk daily for more than four years now.
+The chair comes with a 12-year warranty that includes parts and service, and I have to say when it was first delivered, I had the friendliest interaction with the technician, who carried it up six flights of stairs for me!

 Stoov Heated Chair Cover

-They say heat the human, not the home, and the Stoov Big Hug (gifted) has become my way of tackling this cost of living crisis.
+They say heat the human, not the home, and the Stoov Big Hug (gifted) has become my way of staying warm during the cost of living crisis.
 The Big Hug is a cosy heating pad that is designed to fit most chairs, and I have to say it fits my Setu Chair incredibly well.
 It’s ethically made in the Netherlands, and costs around £4 to use per year – which is a fraction of our utility bills!
-The Big Hug has three levels of heat, and feels just like an in-car heated seat, radiating warm, dry heat across the back and bottom.
-It works consistently across 1-2 full work days before requiring recharging (which you can do while it’s still on).
-I’ve been very taken with this heat pad, and hope to gift a few to friends and family members who also work from home come the chillier months.

 BackMarket: Second-hand marketplace for lots of tech goods.